AdiThakker/AdiThakker.github.io/_posts/2020-05-31-Adding-Archives.md

 For the Archives to be displayed, I had to create a new html page under _layouts to specify how I want my Archives to be displayed.

-<B> NOTE: The html page name had to match with the value specified in the_config.yml file's layout key under jekyll-archives section.</B>
+<B> NOTE: </B> The html page name had to match with the value specified in the_config.yml file's layout key under jekyll-archives section.